Lac-Notre-Dame-Usher-Lake-Association/lacnotredame.github.io/about/2020BoardReport.md

 Seconded by: Dave Hayward

-## Approval of previous year’s minutes
+## Approval of previous year's minutes

 Minutes of the [2019 Annual General Meeting](../2019BoardReport/) meeting were approved.